-Effective and pro-active communication with residents, families, referral sources, and prospects should be a high priority for every senior living housing and care provider.
-If you have a crisis communication policy, dust it off and start executing the plan.
-If you do not have something in place, here are some tips to follow when communicating about COVID-19.
+Effective and pro-active communication with residents, families, referral sources, and prospects should be a high priority.
+If you have a crisis communication policy, dust it off and start executing.
+If you don’t have something in place, follow these crisis communication tips ASAP.

-Residents, families, prospects, and referral sources want to be reassured that you have a plan in place to minimize risk and exposure to your residents and staff.
-Plan to communicate at least daily with a dedicated hotline number with a regularly updated recording or a live central contact available to answer questions.
-Provide specifics on your protocols and reference the CDC recommendations for reducing risk and exposure to residents and staff.
+Everyone wants reassurance that you have a plan in place to minimize risk and exposure to your residents and staff.
+Plan to communicate at least daily through a dedicated hotline number with a regularly updated recording.
+Or make a live central contact available to answer questions.
+Provide specifics on your protocols.
+In addition, reference the CDC recommendations for reducing risk and exposure to residents and staff.

 Here are some links to include in your communication: